Master's Degree in Counseling - FAQ

 Due to the number of hours you will be spending in and out of class studying, we suggest you work no more than 20 hours per week.
 There are a number of part-time graduate assistant positions available every semester at the university that allow for flexible schedules.

-If you did not major or at least minor in psychology at the undergraduate level, make sure that you meet the nine credit hours of course work in the field of psychology/behavioral sciences which is a prerequisite for the degree-seeking student.
+We do not require applicants to have majored in psychology at the undergraduate level.
+We do feel, however, that it is beneficial for applicants to have at least nine credit hours of psychology-related coursework.
+If you did not major or at least minor in psychology at the undergraduate level, you may want to consider taking additional undergraduate courses.
+Again, this is not a prerequisite for admission.
 Recommended courses include: Intro to Psychology, Research Methods/ Statistics, Personality Theory, Human Development, Abnormal Psychology, Psychological Test & Measurements, Social Psychology and Physiological Psychology.